 Individuals interested in becoming an ethical hacker can work towards a certification to become a Certified Ethical Hacker, or CEH.
 This certification is provided by the International Council of E-Commerce Consultants (EC-Council).

-Without IT security experience, one won't get very far, even with degrees and certifications.
-As is true for other IT jobs, employers typically want employees who have university degrees, but related experience is the most important asset.
-In fact, experience with certifications can typically take the place of some degree requirements.
+Employers typically want employees who have a Bachelor's or Master's Degree in Computer Science, Computer Engineering, Information Technology Management, or Cybersecurity, but related experience is the most important asset.
+In fact, experience with certifications can sometimes take the place of some degree requirements.

 Overall, employers appear to be looking for two to four years of security-related experience with practice in penetration testing and vulnerability assessments.